Associate PI Scheme - FAQs

 Who needs to provide a signature on my completed checklist at the end of my 6-month tenure?

-All the fields should be outlined clearly on the final page(s) of your exported checklist.
-The local Principal Investigator of the study at your site (your mentor) and the National Study Team Representative (this is normally the Trial Manager/Study Coordinator) will be required to sign off your checklist.
+The local Principal Investigator of the study at your site (your mentor) and the National Study Team Representative (this is normally the sponsor representative) will be required to sign off your checklist.

 We recommend you make contact with both of these people early as they can offer you support during your time on the scheme.
-Both people will be cc’d into your confirmation email.

 What do I do with my completed checklist?